ajay-pawan/sales-analytics/README.md

 > AtliQ Hardwares has achieved significant revenue growth; however, the analysis highlights key challenges in profitability, customer concentration, and target alignment.
 Long-term success will depend on improving cost efficiency, optimizing the product portfolio, and strategically expanding high-margin and high-control channels.

----

-If you want next:
-👉 I can convert this into **resume bullet points (this is what gets you shortlisted)**